alanslzrr/AIAgent_StructureDataManagementT/README.md

    - A text input for entering natural language queries about the certificates.

 3. Enter questions in natural language, such as:
-   - "What is the average environmental temperature across all certificates?"

    - "How many certificates are there for each equipment type?"
    - "What are the top 5 manufacturers with the most certificates?"